telus/tds-core/src/components/Button/Button.md

 ### Usage criteria

-* Use buttons to move though a transaction.
+* Use buttons to move through a transaction.
 * Aim to use only one button per page.
 * Avoid excessively long button text.
 * Make sure the button text describes an action.